-In computer security, a list associated with an object that identifies all the subjects that can access the object and their access rights.
+In computer security, a list associated with an object that identifies all the subjects that can access the object that it is associated with.
+The list also defines their access rights.
 Subjects are principals that have explicit permissions (to publish, to subscribe to, and to request persistent delivery of, a publication message) against a topic in the topic tree.
 The ACLs define the implementation of topic-based security.